Active-Absorbing Phase Transitions in the Parallel Minority Game: Dynamical Scaling Framework

-Threshold dynamics display pronounced deviations from MF-DP scaling (see Fig.~\ref{fig:threshold_collapse}).
-Attempts to collapse the data using MF-DP exponents produce systematic curvature and poor superposition.
+The deviations (from strategy A and mean field expectations) are apparent in the attempts to data collapse (see Fig.~\ref{fig:threshold_collapse}).
+Attempts to collapse the data using mean field exponents produce systematic curvature and poor superposition.
 We find different scaling regimes: the supercritical region requires exponents \(\delta=1.0\) and \(\nu_{\parallel}=0.75\), while the subcritical region requires \(\delta=0.2\) and \(\nu_{\parallel}=1.0\).
-This persistent failure, combined with the consistently different static exponent \(\beta \approx 0.75\), provides compelling evidence for a distinct universality class.
-The robustness of this deviation across both UP and DOWN threshold variants, and across both activity and overcrowding fraction observables, confirms that the effect stems from the fundamental nature of thresholding rather than implementation details.
-This is consistent with earlier findings in adaptive minority games where similar threshold mechanisms were shown to alter the collective behavior of the system~\cite{sysiaho2004adaptive}.
+This persistent failure, combined with the consistently different static exponent \(\beta \approx 0.75\), provides compelling evidence for a distinct universality class for the model following strategy B.